 RELATED: Great Amusement Parks for Preschoolers and Toddlers in New Jersey

-See some sharks up close at Adventure Aquarium.
+See sharks up close at Adventure Aquarium.
 Photo courtesy of the aquarium

 8. Have some fishy fun at Jenkinson’s Aquarium or Adventure Aquarium.